ikokkari/PythonProblems/bounty.md

   </tr>
 </table>

 Starting August 2024, a third problem collection was started.
+Same rules as with the second collection.

 <table>
 <tr>